Mercedes-AMG C63 spied – gearing up to rival M3 and M3 Touring

 If the C63 were to feature a version of the A45’s M139 turbocharged four-cylinder, it would be the first application of that power unit in a longitudinal placement, leaving plenty of space in the engine bay for the required hardware of the hybrid system.
 If Mercedes-AMG were to maintain the V8 engine, there would likely be a premium of physical packaging space left over to support any form of major hybridisation, especially if the model picks up an all-wheel-drive system, which is another current trend in this segment.

+What's not likely is an application of any six-cylinder engines, as Merc's new in-line six is too long to fit under the C63's domed bonnet.
 Whatever the powertrain, we suspect that its peak output won’t be dramatically up on the current C63 S’s 503bhp, with the new BMW M3 only just reaching that figure itself, and Audi’s RS4 still at 444bhp.